niewiemek/backend-coding-challenge/solution/README.md

 ## Build
 ### JavaScript
 Front-End code should be built and deployed prior to running backend package.
 Use the ```gulp build-deploy``` task.
-This will build minified JS files and deploy them in ```src/main/resources/static``` resources of the maven projecr.
+This will build minified JS files and deploy them in ```src/main/resources/static``` resources of the maven project.

 ### Java
 User Maven to build.